KRBN FAQ

-What is the difference between carbon allowances/ credits and carbon offsets?
+What is the difference between carbon allowances and carbon offsets?

-- Carbon allowance, or sometimes referred to as carbon credit, represents the legal right to emit one metric ton of carbon dioxide or equivalent greenhouse gas.
-These allowances are issued to companies and organizations participating in a mandatory national or international carbon market (i.e., EU, CA of RGGI).
-Depending on the specific market or trading scheme, carbon allowances are either purchased by regulated emitters, often by auction or allocated for free based on forecast carbon emissions.
+Sometimes referred to as carbon credit, represents the legal right to emit one metric ton of carbon dioxide or equivalent greenhouse gas.
+These allowances are issued by the government to companies and organizations participating in a mandatory national or international carbon cap-and-trade markets, i.e., European Union, California, United Kingdom, and Northeastern US Regional Greenhouse Gas Initiative (RGGI).
+Depending on the specific market or trading system, carbon allowances are either purchased by regulated emitters, often by auction or allocated for free based on forecast carbon emissions.
+Compliance entities mandated under these programs typically fall under industries such as industrial facilities, electricity generators and importers, natural gas suppliers, and transportation fuel suppliers.

-- Carbon Offset: An offset is generally outside of an emission trading scheme (ETS) or can be imported into an ETS.
-It also represents one ton of carbon dioxide or equivalent greenhouse gas (GHG).
+An offset credit is generally outside of an emission trading system or can be imported into an ETS.
+It also represents one metric ton of carbon dioxide or equivalent greenhouse gas (GHG).
 However, it is generated by a reduction in emissions made by a voluntary project designed specifically for that purpose.
 Typical carbon offset projects include building wind turbines or a solar farm, supporting methane reduction projects, planting a tree, or preserving forests.

-How does a cap and trade system work?
+How does an emission trading system (ETS) work?

-Also known as an emissions trading system (ETS), cap and trade is a system designed to reduce pollution in our atmosphere by putting a price on emissions as well as a limit.
+Also known as a cap-and-trade program, an ETS is a market designed to reduce pollution in our atmosphere by putting a price on emissions as well as a limit.
 The regulatory authority in the regional jurisdiction sets a cap on greenhouse gas emissions across a given industry or the entire economy.
-The total amount of the cap is split into allowances, each permitting a company to emit one ton of carbon dioxide or carbon dioxide equivalent.
+The total amount of the cap is split into allowances, each permitting a company to emit one metric ton of carbon dioxide or carbon dioxide equivalent.
 Regulators then auction the allowances to companies.
 The cap gets stricter over time, decreasing the overall greenhouse gas emissions for the region and mitigating climate change.

 The trade part is a market for companies to buy and sell allowances that let them emit only a certain amount of carbon dioxide and has supply and demand set the price.
 Companies that cut their pollution faster can sell allowances to companies that pollute more, or they can hold them for future use.
 This market system, informally called a carbon market1, gives companies flexibility.
 It increases the pool of available capital to make further emission reductions, encourages companies to cut pollution faster, and rewards innovation.2

-Who are the entities that participate in the cap-and-trade system?
+Who are the entities that participate in an ETS?

-3. Capital market participants that create markets, provide liquidity and offer risk transfer (speculation)
+- Capital market participants: investment funds, financial institutions/firms, etc., which help create the markets, provide liquidity, and offer risk transfer (speculation)

-Sector coverage continues to expand as these exchanges mature
+Sector coverage differs across markets and continues to expand as these programs mature.

 What is the investment objective of the KRBN ETF?

-The KraneShares Global Carbon ETF (the “Fund”) seeks to provide a total return that, before fees and expenses, exceeds that of the IHS Markit Global Carbon Index (the ‘‘Index’’) over a complete market cycle.
-KRBN is benchmarked to IHS Markit’s Global Carbon Index, which offers broad coverage of cap-and-trade carbon allowances by tracking the most traded carbon credit futures contracts.
+The KraneShares Global Carbon ETF (the “Fund”) seeks to provide a total return that, before fees and expenses, exceeds that of the S&P Global Carbon Credit Index (the ‘‘Index’’) over a complete market cycle.
+KRBN is benchmarked to S&P Global Carbon Credit Index, which offers broad coverage of cap-and-trade carbon allowances by tracking the most traded carbon credit futures contracts.
 The index introduces a new measure for hedging risk and going long the price of carbon while supporting responsible investing.3

 What is the process in constructing the portfolio for KRBN?

-KRBN tracks the IHS Markit Global Carbon Index, which was developed in partnership with Climate Finance Partners (CLIFI), the funds sub-advisor.
-The Index Provider (IHS Markit) determines the components and the relative weightings of the components in the Index.
+KRBN tracks the S&P Global Carbon Credit Index, which was developed in partnership with Climate Finance Partners (CLIFI), the funds sub-advisor.
+The Index Provider (S&P Indices) determines the components and the relative weightings of the components in the Index.

 The Index is designed to track the liquid, investable segments of the global carbon allowances market using relevant futures contracts.
-The Index includes only carbon credit futures maturing in December of the next one to two years and that have a minimum average monthly trading volume over the previous six months of at least $10 million.
-The Index weights eligible carbon credit futures based on their average monthly trading volume during the relevant six-month period.
-No single carbon credit future (determined by expiration date) will receive an allocation between 5%-60% at each Index rebalancing/reconstitution.
-The minimum weight per KRBN ETF is 10% and the regional cap is 65%.
-The fund plans to add value versus the index through enhanced cash management as the index uses basic overnight rates for cash return.
+The Index includes only carbon credit futures that mature in December of the next one to two years and that have a minimum average monthly trading volume over the previous six months of at least $10 million.
+The Index weights eligible carbon credit futures based on their average monthly trading volume during the relevant six-month period, subject to a 5% minimum weight per regime and a 65% maximum weight to any one of the following geographic regions: (1) Europe, the Middle East and Africa, (2) the Americas, and (3) the Asia-Pacific.
+In addition, no single carbon credit futures contract expiring in a particular year will receive an allocation of less than 5% or more than 60% at the semi-annual rebalancing or annual reconstitution of the Index.

 As the global carbon credit market grows, additional carbon credit futures may enter the Index, and the Fund may invest in such additional carbon credit futures if they have a minimum average monthly trading volume over the previous six months of at least $10 million.

-Which cap and trade systems make up the IHS Global Carbon Index, and how are the different regions weighted?
+Which cap and trade systems make up the S&P Global Carbon Credit Index, and how are the different regions weighted?

-KRBN tracks the IHS Global Carbon Index, which is comprised of the European Union Emissions Trading System (EU ETS), the California Cap and Trade (CCA), the Regional Greenhouse Gas Initiative (RGGI) and the United Kingdom Emissions Trading System (UK ETS).
+KRBN tracks the S&P Global Carbon Credit Index, which is comprised of the European Union Emissions Trading System (EU ETS), the California Cap and Trade (CCA), the Regional Greenhouse Gas Initiative (RGGI), and the United Kingdom Emissions Trading System (UK ETS).
 The base weights that are rebalanced annually are as follows:

 - EU ETS: 65%